xKomi/App-for-a-telecom/README.md

 # App-for-a-telecom
-A simple application created to provide GUI to operate a database for telecommunations company.
+A simple application created to provide a GUI to operate a database for telecommunications company.
+Aplication is written in JavaFX.
+Conceptual and logical models of the database are posted in the "Database" directory.